 Some expats opt to learn Bahasa Indonesia on their own.
 Excellent books to learn Bahasa Indonesia are available in bookstores in the major cities.
 Once you are in Indonesia, you will have the opportunity to practice your fledgling Indonesian with your household staff, driver, vendors, people you meet in the stores, and social encounters.
 The diligent will quickly pick up enough Bahasa Indonesia to feel comfortable interacting with Indonesians on a daily basis.

-The Bahasa Indonesian that is used on a daily basis by Indonesians is quite different than what you may learn in a formal course.
+The Bahasa Indonesia that is used on a daily basis by Indonesians is quite different than what you may learn in a formal course, though most Indonesians will certainly understand formal Indonesian grammar as well as the more relaxed versions.
 Look at your needs and who you will be speaking with to determine the best method for you to learn the language.

 Pen Pals and Indonesian Friends

-Many Indonesians want to learn English, or French, or German ... so if you want to learn Bahasa Indonesia, offer to "trade" skills by investing time in each other's language studies.
-Obviously you can pay a private tutor to do the same thing, but this type of a relationship is based on mutual benefit and doesn't involve payment.
+Many Indonesians want to learn English, or French, or German so if you want to learn Bahasa Indonesia, offer to "trade" skills by investing time in each other's language studies.
+Obviously you can pay a private tutor to do the same thing, but this type of a relationship is based on mutual benefit and doesn't involve payment which is great if you're on a limited budget.
 One time you focus on helping the expat to learn Indonesian, and the next time you meet you focus on helping the Indonesian to learn the foreign language.